-I have now given birth to seven babies.
+I have now given birth to eight babies.
 I wanted to share all these stories in one place as they were all very different and I have fairly detailed accounts of each.
 My account of Erik’s birth is the clearest in my opinion – I believe it’s this way because I had no interventions (I went into labour on my own and had no drugs throughout the course of labour).
 (Update – Oliver’s birth is pretty clear in my mind and I wrote the story three days after he was born so it was pretty fresh) I’ll post the stories just as I wrote them at the time, without changing anything.
 Anyway, here they are from Jenny to Simon.

 Jenny’s Birth – June 1, 2005